zavolanlab/mirflowz/README.md

 genomic loci it aligns to and a large `N` makes the contribution negligible.

-A final filter is made to further increase the classification accuracy and reduce the amount of multimappers.
-Given that isomiRs are known to present more mismatches than InDels when compared to the canonical sequence they come from, when addressing the multiple genomic locations a read has been mapped to, the alignments with fewer InDels are kept.
-Note that some multimappers might still be present if the number of InDels and mismatches is the same across alignments.
+A final filter is made to further increase the classification accuracy and reduce the amount of multimappers (defined here as alignments of the same read aligning to different genomic loci with the same edit distance).
+Given that isomiRs are known to contain more InDels than mismatches when compared to the canonical sequence they come from, as demonstrated by [Saunders et al. (2017)][cite_saunders], [Neilsen et al. (2012)][cite_neilsen] and [Schumauch et al. (2024)][cite_schumauch] only those multimappers that contain a higher or equal number of InDels compared to mismatches are retained.
+Note that some multimappers might still be present if the number of InDels is the same across alignments.

 ### Quantify module